uktrade/stream-read-ods/README.md

         The file claims to be an ODS file according to its MIME type, it contains a `content.xml` file, but it doesn't appear to contain valid XML.
 More detail is in the `__cause__` member of the raised exception, which is an exception that derives from [`lxml.etree.LxmlError`](https://lxml.de/api/lxml.etree.LxmlError-class.html)

+        This exception may be raised in cases the underlying XML requires a high amount of memory to be parsed.

       - **InvalidODSXMLError**

         The file has valid content as XML, but there is some aspect of the XML that makes it not parseable as a spreadsheet.